First cabinet meeting of the new political term set for tomorrow; Fine Gael to discuss housing crisis

-The homeless and housing crisis is likely to dominate a meeting of Fine Gael ministers today.
+The homeless and housing crisis is likely to dominate a meeting of Fine Gael ministers today, writes Elaine Loughlin.

 Housing, flooding, hospital trolley figures, and the upcoming Garda breath- testing report, as well as water charges, are expected to be discussed by Fine Gael ministers today ahead of the first cabinet meeting of the term tomorrow.